Rafael-BL/lttng-dynamic-instrumentation/README.md

 Session auto-20140814-125539 destroyed
 </pre>

-The user can also list the functions that can be instrumented in the binary.
+The user can also list the functions that can be instrumented in the binary:

 <pre>
 $> lttng trace -l babeltrace